As lawyers for the workers, we make sure that employers pay you for the long hours you put in and give you the wages you are owed.

 At Josephson Dunlap, we are laser-focused on this mission.
 Our unpaid wage attorneys help day-rate employees and independent contractors seek justice when their employers try to cheat them out of the fair pay they have earned.
 We have helped more than 100,000 workers nationwide and have filed over 1,800 claims on their behalf.
 This is all we do, which means we dedicate the entirety of our resources, efforts, and practice to helping hard-working people fight for fair pay.

-To schedule a free consultation with one of our attorneys, call (888) 742-7242 or contact us online.
+To schedule a free consultation with one of our attorneys for your day-rate worker unpaid wage claims, call (888) 742-7242 or contact us online.

 Can You Sue for Unpaid Wages as a Day-Rate Worker?

 Like any other type of worker, day-rate workers are entitled to sue for unpaid wages.
 However, there are certain steps that often precede litigation.

 If you were not paid for work as a day-rate worker, there are several things you should know about filing an unpaid wages claim: